 - Cook until caramelized.
 Ground beef releases a lot of water.
 Cook until crispy and caramelized with a dark-brown color.
 It will take a few minutes.

 - Make in advance.
 Reheats well.
-Make once and organize into separate portions for easy lunch meals all week long.
 Good for meal prep.
+Store leftovers in an airtight container.

 - Make it spicy.
 If you’d like more fiery heat, add 1-2 Tbsp of Gochujang to the marinade.